Capillary/api-documentation/source/includes/_customer.md

 customerId* | int | Unique ID of the customer whose identifiers need to be updated source* | enum | Source in which you want to update customer identifier(s) - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE.
-For sources that support multiple accounts, you also need to provide the associated account id. accountId** | string | Account for which you want to update the customer identifier (Required only for sources with multiple accounts)
+For sources that support multiple accounts, you also need to provide the associated account id. accountId** | string | Account for which you want to update the customer identifier (Required only for sources with multiple accounts) seriesId | int | Series ID of the card that you want to add or remove. statusLabel | enum | Status of the card.
+Value: ACTIVE (to activate a card).

 <aside class="notice">Parameters marked with * are mandatory. acountId** is required for sources with multiple accounts.</aside>